 Here are my finds from the rest of the web…

-In the last couple of weeks we’ve looked at options for keeping your bridesmaids and the bride warm in chillier weather, and today we’re looking at one way of keeping your guests toasty and warm.
-Pashminas are a popular favour, not just because they’re lovely gifts that your guests will use on the night and beyond, but also because they can be a great addition to your decor either in soft neutrals or bright pops of your theme colours.
+In the last couple of weeks we’ve looked at options for keeping your bridesmaids and the bride warm in chilly weather, and today we’re looking at one way of keeping your guests toasty and warm.
+Pashminas are a popular winter wedding favor, not just because they’re lovely gifts that your guests will use on the night and beyond, but also because they can be a great addition to your decor either in soft neutrals or bright pops of your theme colours.
 Here’s some ideas for presenting them in photo-friendly ways, and some options for pretty signage.
 Links in bold denote affiliate links.
 The cost to you remains the same, but SBB may receive a commission for any sales made.